googleliyang/qiankun_mic_app/README.md

-> A basic project of Qiankun 2.0 which integrated with typescript
+> A basic project of Qiankun 2.0 which integrated with Vue.js、typescript 、elementUI

 ## main app
 ```